Generated at: 2026-07-01 03:58:45

 Expanded Scope of Proposals Through Group-Wide Transaction Visibility and Sales Support

-What are your thoughts regarding data integration and its effects across the Resona Group companies?
+What are your thoughts regarding data integration across Resona Group companies and its effects?

 Nakai